October 6, 2016

 - They are the spouse or dependent of an individual who meets either requirement above

 In order to receive full benefits available under Medicare to cover certain dialysis and kidney transplant services, Medicare beneficiaries with ESRD will need to enroll in both Medicare Part A and Medicare Part B, called Original Medicare.
-After signing up for Original Medicare, individuals then have the option of picking up certain types of Medicare plans from private insurance companies for additional coverage.
+After enrolling in Original Medicare, individuals then have the option of choosing plans from private insurance companies approved by Medicare for additional coverage.

 Medicare Advantage Options for Medicare Beneficiaries with ESRD

-Medicare Advantage plans are health insurance plans that are required to provide all Medicare Part A and Medicare Part B benefits and may offer additional coverage such as prescription drug, dental, vision, and hearing.
+Medicare Advantage plans are another way to receive your Medicare Part A and Medicare Part B benefits (except for hospice care, which Part A still provides), and may offer additional coverage such as prescription drug, dental, vision, and hearing.

-- For Medicare beneficiaries who were already enrolled in a Medicare Advantage plan when they developed ESRD, they are allowed to keep their existing Medicare Advantage plan.
-They can also switch to another plan sold by the same parent company that currently offers their Medicare Advantage coverage during certain enrollment periods, such as the Medicare Annual Enrollment Period.
+- For Medicare beneficiaries who were already enrolled in a Medicare Advantage plan when they developed ESRD, they are able to keep their existing Medicare Advantage plan.
+They can also switch to another plan sold by the same insurance company that currently offers their Medicare Advantage coverage during certain enrollment periods, such as the Medicare Annual Enrollment Period.

-- Medicare beneficiaries, who have ESRD and are enrolled in a Medicare Advantage plan that stopped being available in their area, are entitled to a one-time right to join another Medicare Advantage plan, from any private insurance company, available in your area.
-This one-time right does not have to be used immediately and can be used at a later date as long as the plan selected is accepting new members.
+- Medicare beneficiaries, who have ESRD and are enrolled in a Medicare Advantage plan that is no longer available in their area, are provided a special election period to join another Medicare Advantage plan, from any private insurance company, available in their area.

 - A Medicare Special Needs Plan (SNP) is a type of Medicare Advantage plan available to those with specialized health needs due to chronic, severe, or debilitating medical conditions.
 For Medicare beneficiaries with ESRD who were not previously enrolled in a Medicare Advantage plan, they can enroll in a Medicare SNP if there is one available in their area for people with ESRD.